DeepTaskHY/DM_Intent/README.md

 ## 2. package summary

 Intention Classifier is a module that analyzes the intention of the user’s utterance.
+This module modifies and combines “bi-RNN” and “Attention mechanism” to implement an Intention classification model.

 - 2.1 Maintainer status: maintained
 - 2.2 Maintainer: Yuri Kim, [yurikim@hanyang.ac.kr]()